material-motion/material-motion/specifications/runtime/named-plans.md

 ## Overview

 This feature enables the registration of *named plans* to a scheduler.
-Named plans can be added and remove by name, enabling fine configuration of a performer's behavior.
+Named plans can be added and removed by name, enabling fine configuration of a performer's behavior.

 Printable tech tree/checklist: